pkuzan/aws-basics/lab/aws-basics.md

 * In the AWS Console, Select Services, S3
 * Click on Bucket whose name starts with apollo-fcn-cd-code-uu-id-
 * Click on Folder named 00001 (this represents your seal id)
-* To show version, click on the Show button next to the Version label
+* To show versions, click on the Show button next to the Version label
 * Click on the latest version of your zip file - the one that starts with your SID.
 * Make a note of the Link at the bottom of the page